International Cuisine

 • Roll out one ball of dough into a disc shape , place the disc shape in the palm of one hand and fill it with one tablespoon of meat mixture, 3-4 olive slices, 3-4 raisins and a slice of egg.

-• Now fold the dog over the filling and press the sides together to seal it in.
+• Now fold the edge over the filling and press the sides together to seal it in.
 It should look like a half moon shape.
 The Bolivians scallop the edges with their fingers, you can use the tines of a fork if you haven't acquired that talent.

 • Repeat until all the balls are filled.